danielshahaf/zsh-syntax-highlighting/docs/highlighters/main.md

 * `assign` - parameter assignments
 * `redirection` - redirection operators (`<`, `>`, etc)
 * `comment` - comments, when `setopt INTERACTIVE_COMMENTS` is in effect (`echo # foo`)
-* `commandtypefromthefuture` - a command word other than one of those enumrated above (builtin/function/command/precommand/alias).
+* `commandtypefromthefuture` - a command word other than one of those enumrated above (other than a command, precommand, alias, function, or shell builtin command).
 * `default` - everything else

 To override one of those styles, change its entry in `ZSH_HIGHLIGHT_STYLES`,